Knee Surgery and Preservation - the Specialist's Approach

-- Functional x-rays taken while standing or with the knee in a bended position, show the status of the cartilage better than x-rays performed while the patient is lying down.
+- Functional X-rays taken while standing or with the knee in a bent position, show the status of the cartilage better than X-rays performed while the patient is lying down.

-- Digital x-ray requires only a very low strength of radiation (digital enhancement).
+- Digital X-ray requires only a low strength of radiation (digital enhancement).